 CAMPANDO Maryknoll is for social justice and environmental leaders in LA County who are feeling burned out and need to recharge – with nature, with each other, and in the community of those who have spent their lives on the front lines.
 It’s an oasis of nourishment and reflection.

-CAMPANDO represents the desire of the Maryknoll community to support LA County leaders who are united by a vision of radical commitment – for the Earth and each other.
+Campando represents the desire of the Maryknoll community to support LA County leaders who are united by a vision of radical commitment – for the Earth and its people.

 The Campando program’s impact extended to 28 diverse individuals from at least 5 faith traditions, representing 24 social, environmental, and educational institutions.